mcpt/wlmoj/README.md

 * Fine-grained permission control for staff
 * OAuth login with Google, Facebook, and Github
 * Two-factor authentication support

-## Installation

-Check out the install documentation at [docs.dmoj.ca](https://docs.dmoj.ca/#/site/installation).
-Feel free to reach out to us on [Slack](https://slack.dmoj.ca) if you have any questions.

 ## Screenshots